-The cloven-hooved animal introduced for hunting on the Island of Elba in the 1950s and 60s has now spread everywhere.
+This ungulate introduced for hunting on the Island of Elba in the 1950s and 60s has now spread everywhere.
 It damages fauna, flora, agricultural systems and residential structures, with financial consequences that cannot be ignored.
 A drastic reduction in numbers is the only solution, in order to reduce the impact the species has on the native community.

 MOUFLON (Ovis aries)

-was introduced to the three main islands of the archipelago and spread considerably, thanks to the absence of natural predators.
+Suited to rocky, arid environments, this species was introduced to the three main islands of the archipelago and spread considerably, thanks to the absence of natural predators.
 A voracious herbivore, it prevents the growth of natural vegetation and damages crops.
-Current solutions include the drastic reduction of numbers and. where possible, total elimination.
+Current solutions include the drastic reduction of populations and, where possible, eradication.

 SPECIES TO RESCUE

-LIMONIUM